 Closing the vents makes the temperature drop in spaces upstairs, leading to condensation of moisture in the rooms.
 Moisture content and low temperatures are ideal breeding grounds for mold.
 Sooner or later, the rooms will become musty due to mold presence.

 It is possible to control mold within the house through cleaning and proper aeration.
-However, when the mold gets to the ductwork, you will need a professional from Gallagher's Plumbing, Heating and Air Conditioning to help you get rid of it.
+However, when the mold gets to the ductwork, you will need a professional to help you get rid of it.
 The main reason mold becomes a nuisance in the ducts is that dirt and moisture help it spread rapidly.

 What Should I Do?

-Rather than closing the vents, consider installing a zoning system.
+Rather than closing vents upstairs, consider installing a zoning system.
 The system allows you to direct more air to the required rooms, which helps to reduce energy consumption.
 Also, instead of completely shutting down the registers, consider partial closing.
 This action will help you attain better temperature and energy control in your home.

-For Sacramento residents, you can trust Gallagher's Plumbing, Heating and Air Conditioning for all HVAC installations, repairs, and maintenance services.
+North Valley residents call Gallagher’s Plumbing, Heating and Air for all HVAC installations, repairs, and maintenance services.
 We also offer plumbing solutions and ductwork services.
 For more information, visit our website or give us a call today.